Vishva Vidya — Vedanta Tradicional

 The role of knowledge.

-In the Yoga Sūtras, liberation comes through practice -- through cessation of the vṛttis.
+In the Yoga Sūtras, liberation comes through practice — through the cessation of vṛttis.
 It is a result of meditative effort.

 The question of Īśvara.

-For Vedānta, Īśvara is Brahman associated with māyā -- the intelligent totality that manifests, sustains, and reabsorbs the universe.
+For Vedānta, Īśvara is Brahman associated with māyā — the intelligent totality that manifests, sustains, and reabsorbs the universe.

 Many Vedānta students practice yoga.
 And many yoga practitioners study Vedānta.
 There is no practical conflict.